Updated October 2025

 The usual dose for adults with rheumatoid arthritis and other inflammatory conditions is 5mg taken twice daily.

-There may be some instances where these medications may not be right for you, always check with your doctor prior to taking any of these medications.
+There may be some instances where these medicines may not be right for you, always check with your doctor prior to taking any of these medicines.

 Tofacitinib cannot be used with other biologic DMARDs or targeted synthetic DMARDs (such as baricitinib, upadacitinib, etanercept and adalimumab).

 You might experience side effects with your treatment.
-Tell your doctor if you notice side effects that you think are caused by this medication.
+Tell your doctor if you notice side effects that you think are caused by this medicine.
 Many side effects disappear when tofacitinib treatment is stopped.

 Most common side effects